Good to Go (toll collection system): SR 99 Tunnel

-The State Route 99 Tunnel, like the State Route 520 floating bridge, operates exclusively with open road tolling; those without Good to Go are charged a higher rate via license plate tolling.
+The State Route 99 Tunnel, like the State Route 520 floating bridge, operates exclusively with open road tolling; those without a Good to Go transponder and account are charged a higher rate via license plate tolling.

 Tolling commenced for the State Route 99 tunnel on November 9, 2019.

+Performance

+WSDOT's toll collection system replacement project was delayed by more than two years due to missed deadlines and other issues with a vendor, according to an audit conducted by the state auditor.
+According to the audit, the project had exceeded its budget by $13 million and was pushed back several times due to issues adjusting to state requirements and software systems.